 The mission of the School of Communication Sciences and Disorders is to advance our understanding of human communication and its disorders and to promote excellence in scholarship as well as in professional service.
 This is achieved by providing a challenging multidisciplinary learning environment and engaging in scholarly activities that not only advance basic and applied knowledge, but that will ensure our place among the international leaders of the field.

-Jill Harrison, 2013 recipient of the Medicine Alumni Global Award – Communication Sciences and Disorders Alumni Award of Merit.
-From left to right, Dean Eidelman, Ms. Judith Robillard Schultz, Ms. Jill Harrison, Dr. Marc Pell.
+Judith Robillard Shultz , 2015 recipient for the Medicine Alumni Global Award – Communications Sciences and Disorders Alumni Award of Merit.
+From left to right, Dean Eidelman, Ms. Colleen Timm, Ms. Judith Robillard Shultz, Dr. Marc Pell.

 Suzanne Lalonde, Ste.
 Anne Veteran's Hospital, received the 2013 Award of Excellence in Clinical Education